 Mixing of HTML and Python code is made possible by a few libraries.
 While convenient at first, it leads to horribly unmaintainable code.
 That's why templates exist.
 Templates are, in the simplest case, just HTML files with placeholders.
 The HTML is sent to the user's browser after filling in the placeholders.

-Python already includes two ways to build simple templates:
+Python already includes a way to build simple templates:

 '''

+a simple template

-template = "<html><body>Hello %s!</body></html>"
+template = "<html><body>Hello {who}!</body></html>"

-print template % "Reader"

-<html><body>Hello Reader!</body></html>
+print(template.format(who="Reader"))

+'''